Feb 14, 2012

 But if we are not experiencing any change, it’s probably because we are not trusting Christ to satisfy us.
 And if we are honest, and search our hearts, we will discover that we are trusting something besides Christ to satisfy us.

-Still gossiping?
+Still Gossiping?

 Take gossip, for example.
 When I gossip it’s because I’m trusting the pleasures of gossip to satisfy me more than I’m trusting Christ to satisfy me.